 As part of this historic music ceremony of festival called the ‘Thygaraja Aradhanotsavam’, exponents and students of Carnatic Music gather at one sacred place like Ram Temples or banks of Rivers and pay homage to the great departed music soul of Sri Thyagaraja Swamy by rendering his Keerthanas.

-As part of the great Aradhanotsava parampara, only Pancharatna Krithis of Saint Thyagaraja are rendered during this annual festival, mostly by a group of singers or in some cases by a popular lead singer accompanied by his group..
-However, in some rare cases, these singers also render other popular Keerthanas of Sri Thyagaraja on the request of audience present in the concert that day.
+As part of the great Aradhanotsava parampara, only Pancharatna Krithis of Saint Thyagaraja are rendered during this annual festival, mostly by a group of singers or in some cases by a popular lead singer accompanied by a group..
+However, in some rare cases, these singers also render other popular Keerthanas of Saint Thyagaraja on the request of audience present in the concert that day.

 On that day too, in 1947, in Bejawada, that 17 – year old singer was rendering “Seetamma maayamma” Keerthana of Sri Thyagaraja – although it’s not part of the Pancharatna Krithis – on the request of a person from the audience sitting on floor in front of the dais that evening.

-In all, there were about three hundred people present as audience to that music concert that day.
+In all, there were about three hundred people present as audience to that music concert in the Temple that day.

 At that time..